 The paper is organised as follows: In section \ref{MGeqs} we summarise the various field equations of the massive gravity theories.
-We start section \ref{HomSol} by revisiting all the three dimensional homogeneous spaces with Lorentzian signature and determine the Petrov type of the relevant curvature tensors (listed in the appendix), which will prove to be useful for solving the equations and identifying the solutions.
-We then proceed in section \ref{MGeqn} to solve the equations of massive gravity theories for homogeneous spaces with cosmological constant.
-In the last section \ref{VSI} we consider solutions of massive gravity theories for VSI geometries.
+We start section \ref{Hom.geom} by revisiting all the three-dimensional homogeneous spaces with Lorentzian signature and determine the Petrov types of the relevant curvature tensors (listed in the appendix), which will prove to be useful for solving the equations and identifying the solutions.
+We then proceed in section \ref{Hom.Sol} to solve the equations of the massive gravity theories on homogeneous spaces.
+Finally, in section \ref{VSI} we study massive gravity equations on VSI spaces.